 Things will not go well for you if you respond badly, particularly with rage and denial.
 If you react negatively, your supervisor will have little sympathy for you and will refuse to assist you to work through the difficulties.

-If you feel strongly about this situation and want to give a rebuttal to the write up, you very much can but approach it professionally .
+If you feel strongly about this situation and want to give a rebuttal to the write-up, you very much can approach it professionally.
+If not, check out these motivational quotes to improve your remote working situation!

 Here’s an example of how you can go about it: